 Drumming and Eating

-Many novice birders and non-birders mistakenly assume that woodpecker drumming is related to feeding, and that woodpeckers may even eat the wood they peck.
+Many novice birders and non-birders mistakenly assume that woodpecker drumming is related to feeding, and that woodpeckers may even eat the wood or sawdust they peck.
 In fact, while some woodpeckers may use drumming to help dislodge insects to eat or to drill holes to get at sap or burrowing insects, drumming is most often unrelated to eating.
 Instead, drumming is a method of communication, typically used to advertise a territory or attract a mate.
-In some cases, vigorous drumming also warns off intruders or scares away potential predators.
-While woodpeckers will use their bills as tools when feeding, they do so by prying insects out of wood, and no woodpeckers actually eat wood.
+In some cases, vigorous drumming also warns off intruders or scares away potential predators, especially if the bird is drumming on a loud, resonant object.
+While woodpeckers will use their bills as tools when feeding, they do so by prying insects out of wood rather than just hitting the wood, and no woodpeckers actually eat wood.

 Woodpecker Food Sources